prohippo/pyelly/README.txt

 PyElly package on GitHub in the future.
 You may use them as models for building your own systems.

-PyElly is intended mostly for educational use and is being released under a BSD open-source license.
-Be advised that the current software and documentation is still evolving, although releases after v1.1 should be more stable than previous beta releases.
+PyElly is free software released under a BSD open-source license for educational and other uses.
+Be advised that the current software and documentation is still evolving, although releases after v1.1 should be more stable than preceding beta releases.

 Release Notes: